X3D and VRML is a flexible and powerful format for 3D models and a basis of our scene graph.

 We have a great support for X3D and VRML, and handle rendering, animation, interaction, scripts, shaders and more features of these formats.
 An entire section of this website, Scene Graph (X3D), documents all the features we support (from the X3D and VRML standard, and many of our own extensions).

-glTF.
-It's an efficient, modern format, developed by Khronos.
+An efficient, modern format, developed by Khronos.
+Resources:

 Castle Animation Frames